 We know there’s no better start to the weekend than sitting down to a hearty brunch with friends (and maybe a bloody mary or two).

 But loaded French toast?
 Please.
 In San Francisco, we know how to do brunch right — the healthy way.
 Because who needs to spend the rest of their weekend regretting that double cheeseburger when you could be filling and fueling up with the good stuff?
+No one.

 If you’re craving a bit more of a hearty brunch, look no further than Plow in Potrero Hill.
 This farm-to-table minimalist restaurant takes the idea of shopping local seriously.
 How seriously?
 They source all of their ingredients and materials from the Bay Area.
 And if you’re able to snag a seat, check out Annie’s almond flour pancakes — they’re to die for.

 This quaint, micro-cafe specializing in mostly local, sustainable, and homemade ingredients is our favorite Lower Nob Hill brunch spot.
 You’ll want to make sure to order the seasonal toast for the table (topped with a rainbow of fruits for your Instagramming pleasure), and one or two of their gluten-free pastries.
 Oh, and go ahead and bring your best friend (your dog), Farm : Table is pet-friendly!

 We’ve waxed poetic about this Australian transplant before, but it’s just that good.
 You don’t need to wait for the weekend to brunch here — stop by their Union Square or Financial District locations any day of the week and scoop up their avo toast, bowls, and wellness lattes.
 Both locations are awesome, but small, so on the weekend, we’re partial to their FiDi digs — it gets slightly less foot traffic and has a larger food menu, so there’s less chance you’ll miss out on your favorite brunch eats.